vyershina/chess/README.md

               throw(found);
             }  // end if
           } catch (int found) {
+            std::cout << std::endl;
-            std::cout << "\nTwo pieces are stacked on top of each other. " "Terminating process. ";
+            std::cout << "Two pieces are stacked on top of each other. " "Terminating process. ";
             std::exit(-1);
           }  // end try and catch